GPTStonks/gptstonks.github.io/docs/blog/posts/run-gptstonks-preview-locally.md

     - **Graphical Representations:** Excel's charting capabilities allow for the creation of various charts and graphs, enhancing visual representation for better interpretation.

 ///

+## Seeking simplicity?
+Give GPTStonks Chat web a try!

+We're thrilled to share that our web service is on the horizon.
+Forget about hardware or configurations—immerse yourself in refining your investments with top-notch information.
+If you're eager to get started, be sure to join the [beta waitlist](https://gptstonks.net/joinwaitlist).
+Stay tuned for more updates on this exciting development!

 ## 🚨 Important Remarks